mit-crpg/OpenMOC/docs/source/usersguide/input.rst

 Informative messages using the logging module are embedded into both the C/C++ and Python source code in OpenMOC.
 In addition, code users may add their own messages to the output stream in Python input files.
 The API documentation provides a detailed accounting of the routines available in the `logging module`_.

-The following code snippet illustrates how to import the logging module into Python, set the lowest log level set to :envvar:`DEBUG`, and print messages for each level to the screen.
+The following code snippet illustrates how to import the logging module into Python, set the lowest log level to :envvar:`DEBUG`, and print messages for each level to the screen.

 .. code-block:: python